renfald/tail-tagger/README.md

 - **Manual Image Tagging**: Browse and tag images with the comprehensive e621 tag system
 - **AI-Assisted Tagging**: Install the JTP models for fast and accurate tag suggestions
 - **Tag Management**: Search, favorite, and track frequently used tags.
 Add new tags to the searchable list
+- **Bulk Operations**: Apply tags to all images in a folder at once.
+Add tags to the beginning or end of every image, or remove tags from the entire dataset.
 - **Persistent Data**: Saves in progress work, favorites, and usage statistics

 ## Installation